myminseok/pivotal-docs/greenplum/install-pks-vsphere.md

 ```

-Greate!, you just install PKS api server and provisioned a k8s cluster.
+Great!, you just install PKS api server and provisioned a k8s cluster!